 - EAB has been spreading across the metro area since 2009, but we are now reaching the peak impact when untreated trees are dying quickly.
-We are entering the uphill side of the “death curve.”
-The number of ash trees declining and the speed at which they are dying is accelerating.
 This is a crucial time for making a plan for your ash tree: have it protected this summer, or remove it before next spring.

 - Tree crews that manage ash tree removals are extremely busy this summer.
 This includes city staff and private businesses.

 - Ash trees that die must be removed quickly because they pose a safety risk.

 - Stressors such as extreme heat, lack of rain, and environmental site conditions are killing trees of all species.
 Ash trees that have been treated are safe from EAB, but are still vulnerable to these health threats the same way all plant and tree species are.
 Proper tree care, including watering, is essential to keeping protected ash trees in top condition